-CCR accounted for approximately 29% and 28% of our net sales for the years ended December 31, 2013 and 2012, respectively.
-A decision by CCR, CCRC, New CCE, the AB Distributors, Wal-Mart, Inc. (including Sam's Club), Coca-Cola Hellenic, or any other large customer to decrease the amount purchased from us or to cease carrying our products could have a material adverse effect on our financial condition and consolidated results of operations.
+CCR accounted for approximately 29% of our net sales for both the years ended December 31, 2014 and 2013.
+A decision by CCR, CCRC, New CCE, Wal-Mart, Inc. (including Sam's Club), Coca-Cola Hellenic, or any other large customer to decrease the amount purchased from us or to cease carrying our products could have a material adverse effect on our financial condition and consolidated results of operations.